ivangfr/springboot-react-social-login/README.md

 - To stop `movie-api` and `movie-ui`, go to the terminals where they are running and press `Ctrl+C`

-- To stop and remove docker-compose containers, network and volumes, go to a terminal and, inside `springboot-react-social-login` root folder, run the command below
+- To stop and remove docker compose containers, network and volumes, go to a terminal and, inside `springboot-react-social-login` root folder, run the command below
   ```
-  docker-compose down -v
+  docker compose down -v
   ```

 ## How to upgrade movie-ui dependencies to latest version